borntofrappe/game-development/02 Breakout/Breakout 12/README.md

 end
 ```

-## Gameover
+## Record high score

+The update allows to record a high score past the game over state.

-The feature begins in the gameover state.
-Here, load the high scores in the `init` function.
+In this instance load the high scores in the `init` function.

 ```lua
 function GameoverState:init()